csivitu/ctf-challenges/pwn/Secret Society/README.md

 - [prob.c](./prob.c)

 ```
 Wanna enter the Secret Society?
-Well you have to find the secret first!
+Well you have to find the secret code first!

 ```